TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 \begin{vmatrix} 0-\lambda & -1\\ 1 & 0-\lambda \end{vmatrix} =  \lambda^2 +1.
 $$

 Since this polynomial has no zeros, the matrix $A$ has no eigenvalues.
-We have already seen a geometric argument when we considered this matrix in Example {prf:ref}`Ex:EigenValues:Rotation`: $R$ is the matrix of a rotation.
+We have already seen a geometric argument when we considered this matrix in {prf:ref}`Ex:EigenValues:Rotation`: $R$ is the matrix of a rotation.

 In the remark immediately after that example we mentioned that it is possible to treat $\lambda = \pm i$ as eigenvalues of the matrix $R$.
 Of course these are exactly the _complex_ zeros of the polynomial $p(\lambda) = \lambda^2 + 1$.